gytterberg/technical-interview-prep/REACTO-problems/06-misc/02-curry.md

 This won't cut it though!
 The function we return isn't re-usable because it closes over the same array!

-We could improve this approach and wrap the inner function in another function or an IIFE...but things get messy quickly...
+We could improve this approach and wrap the inner function in another function or an IIFE (Immediately Invoked Function Expression)... but things get messy quickly, so this is not a recommended approach.

 ---